pachyderm/pachyderm/doc/deployment/deploy_custom.md

 - azure

 For each of those providers,
-different configurations will result depending on that third required deployment flag.
-That third one is either of these flags, `--dynamic-etcd-nodes` or
+different configurations will result depending on a third required deployment flag, one of `--dynamic-etcd-nodes` or
 `--static-etc-volume`.

 `--dynamic-etcd-nodes` is used when your Kubernetes installation has been configured to use [StatefulSets](./on_premises.html#statefulsets).
-As StatefulSet is a useful technology which has been in stable releases of Kubernetes since 2018, it is likely that your on-premises Kubernetes installation is configured to use StatefulSets.
+StatefulSets is a useful technology which has been in stable releases of Kubernetes since 2018.
+It is likely that your on-premises Kubernetes installation is configured to use StatefulSets.

 The `--dynamic-etcd-nodes` flag has a parameter which specifies the number of `etcd` nodes which your deployment will create.
 Pachyderm recommends you keep this number at 1.
 Consult with your Pachyderm support team if you want to change it.

 This flag will create a `VolumeClaimTemplate` in the `etcd` `StatefulSet` that uses the standard `etcd-storage-class`.

-Consult with your Kubernetes administrator on the availability of this storage class in your Kubernetes deployment.
+**NOTE** Consult with your Kubernetes administrator on the StorageClass you should use for `etcd` in your Kubernetes deployment.
+If it's not the default, you can use the flag `--etcd-storage-class` to specify the StorageClass.

 `--static-etc-volume` is used when your Kubernetes installation has not been configured to use StatefulSets.
 It will use a static volume with Pachyderm's `etcd`,